imperialCHEPI/healthgps/index.md

 ## Data Sources

 Health-GPS makes use of various types of data such as cross-sectional and longitudinal surveys to produce consistent estimates of a particular variable of interest.
-To reconcile large swathes of datasets describing determinants of health, demographics, socio-economic, behavioural, risk exposure, diseases, healthcare delivery and expenditure from otherwise unconnected sources, the Health-GPS *data model* adopts the [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) country code as shown below.
+To reconcile large swathes of datasets describing determinants of health, demographics, socio-economic, behavioural, risk exposure, diseases, healthcare delivery and expenditure from otherwise unconnected sources, the Health-GPS *data model* adopts the [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) country code to link all datasets as shown below.

 |![Health-GPS Data Sources](/assets/image/model_datasources.svg)|
 |:--:|